Cyclic Arbitrage in Decentralized Exchanges: Background and Related Work

 Recently, DEXes have attracted attention worldwide as an emerging alternative of CEXes for exchanging cryptocurrencies.
-Daian et al.~\cite{daian2020flash} have analyzed the fundamental weakness of DEXes: slow (on-chain) trading.
+Daian et al.~\cite{daian2020flash,daian2019flash} have analyzed the fundamental weakness of DEXes: slow (on-chain) trading.
 Since transactions are broadcast in the Ethereum network, adversaries can observe profitable transactions before they are executed and place their own orders with higher fees to front-run the target victim.
 Front-running attackers bring threats to the market and system stability.
 Arbitrageurs optimize network latency aggressively and conduct priority gas auctions to front-run profitable trades~\cite{lewis2014flash}, which results in excessive transaction fees affecting normal users in blockchain ecosystems.
 Moreover, because of the high miner-extractable value, fee-based forking attacks and time-bandit attacks are created and bring systemic consensus-layer vulnerabilities.
-Zhou et al.~\cite{zhou2020high} and Qin et al.~\cite{qin2021quantifying} studied sandwiching attacks, i.e., combinations of front- and back-running, in DEXes.
+Zhou et al.~\cite{zhou2020high} and Torres et al.~\cite{ferreira2021frontrunner} studied sandwiching attacks, i.e., combinations of front and back-running, in DEXes.
 When observing a victim transaction, attackers place one order just before it (front-run) and place an order just after it (back-run) to benefit themselves through the variance of the exchange rates.
-Qin et al.~\cite{qin2020attacking} considered how attackers manipulate the price oracle of DEXes.
-These attackers take advantage of loopholes in DEXes market mechanism to reap benefits maliciously and profit themselves by harming the target victim.
-Qin et al.~\cite{qin2021quantifying} measured arbitrages in DEXes.
-However, their measurements are incomplete and limited to very few cryptocurrencies, and they have not provided any analysis on arbitrage strategies.
+Qin et al.~\cite{qin2021quantifying} quantified the revenue of arbitrages in DEXes.
+However, this work lacks a systematic analysis of arbitrage behavior and only measures the exploited arbitrage opportunities of 144 cryptocurrencies.